jasonnerothin/jasonnerothin.github.io/2014-02-18-index-projection.md

 for an acceptably priced system in the end.

 > **Big Idea** <br/>
-> The purpose of this post is to describe an algorithm for solving large problems in a memory-efficient manner
+> This post describes an algorithm for solving large problems in an economically-feasible manner
-> by storing boolean indices in economically-feasible In Memory Data Grids.
+> by storing near-optimal boolean indices in an In Memory Data Grid.

 This will be accomplished in three sections: